May

 Introduction to Buddhist Meditation: Meditation and The Buddhist Way of Life

-“In his Dharma teachings, Buddha advises us not to seek happiness outside ourselves, but to establish it within our mind.” - Geshe Kelsang Gyatso, Introduction to Buddhism
+“In his Dharma teachings, Buddha advises us not to seek happiness outside ourself, but to establish it within our mind.” - Geshe Kelsang Gyatso, Introduction to Buddhism

 What makes Buddhist meditation Buddhist?
 There are many things that are unique to Buddhist meditation in particular, one of the most important being the Buddhist understanding of the mind.
 Buddhist meditation is all for the purpose of solving the basic problem of human suffering.
 Through understanding the mind, and understanding karma, solutions can be found that are not possible otherwise.

-In these introductory classes, Gen Norbu will introduce the basic foundations of the Buddhist way of life, including teachings on the mind, karma, reincarnation, and of course meditation.
+In these introductory classes, Kadam Ethan will introduce the basic foundations of the Buddhist way of life, including teachings on the mind, karma, reincarnation, and of course meditation.
 Start at the beginning of the series if you can, but if you miss the beginning then start when you are able.

 Recommended reading: Introduction to Buddhism by Geshe Kelsang Gyatso.
 Available in our shop, or download here - Introduction to Buddhism